nmcoboj/nmcoboj/README.md

 - 👋 Hi, I’m Nikolás from Ecuador.
 I’m Telecommunications engineer.
 - 👀 I’m interested in everyhting about Technology, Software Development and Telecommunications.
 This, in order to improve the planet and the quality of life of many people.
-- 🌱 I’m currently learning about Java in depth.
+- 🌱 I’m currently learning about Java and Python.
 - 💞️ I’m looking to improve my skills as much as I can, and also to gain a lot of experience in the world of software development and programming.
 - 📫 My email is nmcobo.jaramillo@gmail.com